-Healthy Homemade Nutter Butterz
+Healthy Homemade Nutter Butters

-One bite of these and you’ll be hooked.
-You will wonder how (and why) Nutter Butters are still on the grocery store shelves.
-This homemade version is both sweet and salty, chewy with a slight crunch from the cookie, and incredibly addictive.
-You will not stop at one.
-Let me repeat, you will not. stop. at. one.
+One bite and you’ll be hooked.
+You’ll wonder how (and why) Nutter Butters are still on the grocery store shelves.
+This homemade version is both salty and sweet, chewy with a slight crunch, and incredibly addictive.
+You cannot (and will not) stop at one.

 You will stop at like, seven… or eighteen… 😉

-Healthy Homemade Nutter Butters (sugar free, gluten free, vegan)
+Healthy Homemade Nutter Butters

-- 10g (1.5 tbs) Ground Flaxseed
+- 14g (2 tbs) Ground Flaxseed

-- 7 tbs Light Coconut Milk, canned (divided)
+- 7 tbs Water

 - 2 tsp Vanilla Extract

-- 144g (3/4 cup) Granulated Erythritol (or dry sweetener of choice)
+- 144g (¾ cup) Granulated Erythritol

-- 1/2 tsp Baking Powder
+- ½ tsp Double-Acting Baking Powder

-- 1/3 tsp Salt
+- ¼ tsp Salt

 Filling and Icing:

-- 64g (1/4 cup) Natural Peanut Butter
+- 64g (¼ cup) Natural Peanut Butter

 For the Cookies: